VISE Affiliated Labs

 Medical Engineering and Discovery (MED) Laboratory

-PI: Robert J. Webster III, Mechanical Engineering, Electrical Engineering, Otolaryngology, Neurological Surgery, and Urologic Surgery, Vanderbilt University
+PI: Robert J. Webster III, Mechanical Engineering, Electrical Engineering, Otolaryngology, Neurological Surgery, and Urologic Surgery

 Medical Image Processing (MIP) Laboratory

-PI: Benoit Dawant, Professor Electrical Engineering and Computer Science, Biomedical Engineering, Radiology and Radiological Sciences
+PI: Benoit Dawant, Professor Electrical and Computer Engineering, Biomedical Engineering, Radiology and Radiological Sciences

 The medical image processing (MIP) laboratory of the Electrical Engineering and Computer Science (EECS) Department conducts research in the area of medical image processing and analysis.
 The core algorithmic expertise of the laboratory is image segmentation and registration.
 The laboratory is involved in a number of collaborative projects both with others in the engineering school and with investigators in the medical school.
 Ongoing research projects include developing and testing image processing algorithms to (1) automatically localize radiosensitive structures to facilitate radiotherapy planning, (2) assist in the placement and programming of Deep Brain Stimulators used to treat Parkinson’s disease, (3) localize automatically structures that need to be avoided while placing cochlear implants, (4) develop methods for cochlear implant programming or (5) track brain shift during surgery.
 The laboratory expertise spans the entire spectrum between algorithmic development and clinical deployment.
 Several projects that have been initiated in the laboratory have been translated to clinical use or have reached the stage of clinical prototype at Vanderbilt and at other collaborative institutions.
 Components of these systems have been commercialized.
 Contact Benoit Dawant

-Science and Technology for Robotics in Medicine (STORM) Lab
+Science and Technology for Robotics in Medicine (STORM) Laboratory

 Director STORM Lab USA and PI: Keith L. Obstein, Division of Gastroenterology, Hepatology, and Nutrition; Department of Mechanical Engineering—Vanderbilt University